 TSS employees who are certified by the American Red Cross may volunteer for disaster service relief within Arkansas and receive up to 15 working days of paid leave if they meet the following conditions:

-- Their specialized disaster relief services are requested by the American Red Cross for a disaster; and - The leave is approved by the Department Secretary.
+- The American Red Cross requests their specialized disaster relief services for a disaster, and - The Department Secretary approves the leave.

 The approved leave is without loss of pay, seniority, annual leave, sick leave, compensatory pay, or overtime pay.